TRON (TRX) Staking: What to Know and How to Get Started

 There are actually four ways to stake Tron, each with a different level of difficulty and its own value proposition.

-• Staking via a centralized exchange: A handful of exchanges, such as Gemini and Binance, allow staking TRX on the exchange itself.
+• Staking via a centralized exchange: A handful of exchanges, such as Gemini, allow staking TRX on the exchange itself.
 This option removes much of the complexity, but you’re trusting the exchange with your assets.

 • Delegate directly to a validator: When delegating to a Super Representative, you can keep your TRX in your self-custody wallet.
 However, you’ll need to vote and may need to claim rewards manually.